thysultan/stylis/README.md

 var stylis = stylis
 ```

-When using the factory pattern the if an object is passed as optional `options` argument, this will be passed to `stylis.set(options)`
+When using the factory pattern, if an object is passed as optional `options` argument, this will be passed to `stylis.set(options)`

 #### Set